 There is a higher percentage of children at Wellesbourne Primary and Nursery School allocated Pupil Premium than the national average.

-Breakdown of Pupil Premium spending
+Pupil Premium 2019-2020

 Academic Year 2015 – 2016 Impact